 Topic 15 16 Recommendations 16 17 Recommendations RAG Update Bullying No recommendation was made on this topic in this year.
 The Welsh Government's review of the 'Respecting Others' Guidance should pay attention to the direct experiences and perspectives of children and young people on the impact of bullying and the effectiveness of current policies and practices.
 It should clearly set out how it intends to prevent and tackle bullying nationally and outline how this work will influence curriculum reform and teacher training.
-Amber The refreshed guidance was anticipated to be completed by March 2018 but this has been delayed.
-After an extended period of consultation, which has included children and young people, a tender has been now been awarded and work will be ongoing in summer 2018.
-We will seek to engage with the drafting of the guidance to enable it to reflect the key messages that over 2000 children and young people have shared with my office about bullying I note however that this guidance review is taking place separately from curriculum reform, the Online Safety Action Plan and the development of new Professional Standards for Teaching and Leadership and for Assisting Teaching.
-Young people's participation in curriculum reform Welsh Government should ensure that arrangements are in place to support children and young people's participation in decision making processes relating to education reform.
+Amber The outline of refreshed guidance has been published for consultation in November 2018 and I am pleased to see that all but one of my recommendations from 'Sam's Story' have been reflected.
+I am pleased to see that children and young people's views about bullying have been integral in developing the guidance and will be seeking reassurance from government about how children and young people will be enabled to inform the ongoing development of the toolkit.
+The guidance does not include a statutory duty to record and monitor all incidents of bullying.
+The law may not require schools to take this step but our young people in Wales do.
+I note however that this guidance review is taking place separately from curriculum reform, the Online Safety Action Plan and the development of new Professional Standards for Teaching and Leadership and for Young people's participation in curriculum reform Welsh Government should ensure that arrangements are in place to support children and young people's participation in decision making processes relating to education reform.
 No recommendation was made on this topic in this year.
-Amber I have made a concerted effort to support the Welsh Government in engaging with children and young people including directly facilitating sessions with officials and young people.
+Amber Assisting Teaching.
+I have made a concerted effort to support the Welsh Government in engaging with children and young people including directly facilitating sessions with officials and young people.
 I am not yet satisfied that this is happening routinely or systematically as part of this process.
+After a hiatus of almost two years the Stakeholders' sub-group on children and young people's involvement of the curriculum was re-started and met on 13th September 2018.
+My office attended this meeting.
+It is positive to see that further meetings of this group have been set up for next year but given the timings of curriculum design the window for involving young people in the design process seems to be narrow.
+Due to the timetable for this work, with a draft Curriculum and